the Creative Commons Attribution 4.0 License.

 As an important preprocedure, the sampling provides the basis for analysis of SA.
 It will generate a sequence of changing inputs and parameters to observe the corresponding change in the output.
 The different mathematical approach that we take to perform sampling would certainly affect the features that can be captured from the system.

-In our proposed workflow, we integrate both Morris and Saltelli for the sampling step in our tuning workflow, as both of them are still used in many climate-model-related SA studies (Pathak et al.2021).
+In our proposed workflow, we integrate both Morris and Saltelli for the sampling step in our tuning workflow, as both of them are still used in many climate-model-related SA studies (Pathak et al., 2021).
 The Morris sampling drives the MOAT SA module afterwards, while the Saltelli sampling drives four different SA modules (Sobol, delta, HDMR, and RBD-FAST) shown in Table 5.

 After sampling, we will conduct a preliminary analysis of the sampled results to find out the proportion distribution in which the output results are better than the control trials under different values of each parameter.
 RMSE (root mean square error) will be used to measure the error between the output and the observed values and is defined as follows:

-where y^i is the output at the ith time step of the current sample, while yi is the observation at the corresponding time step.
+where is the output at the ith time step of the current sample, while yi is the observation at the corresponding time step.

-Morris (1991)Plischke et al. (2013)Sobol (1993)Li et al. (2010)Goffart et al. (2015)
+Morris (1991)Plischke et al. (2013)Sobol (1993)Li et al. (2010)Goffart et al. (2015)3.2 Training a learning-based surrogate model

 A surrogate model is an important tool to speed up our large-scale parametric experiments.
 It can replace the running process of the original model, thus saving computing resources.
 The essence of training surrogate models for SCAM is a regression analysis problem.
 In this paper, we introduce the following regression methods to generate surrogate models.
-These include linear regression (LR, Yan et al.2015), but also ensemble learning methods such as random forest (RF, Breiman2001) and eXtreme Gradient Boosting (XGBoost, Wang et al.2018).
-Meanwhile, we also incorporate methods that use neural networks, such as multilayer perceptron (MLP, Tang et al.2016) and residual network (ResNet, He et al.2016; Shi et al.2022).
+These include linear regression (LR, Yan et al., 2015), but also ensemble learning methods such as random forest (RF, Breiman, 2001) and eXtreme Gradient Boosting (XGBoost, Wang et al., 2018).
+Meanwhile, we also incorporate methods that use neural networks, such as multilayer perceptron (MLP, Tang et al., 2016) and residual network (ResNet, He et al., 2016; Shi et al., 2022).

 In order to integrate the various regression analysis methods described above, we have designed an adaptive scheme to determine the method that best captures the nonlinear characteristics of the original model, thus obtaining the most appropriate surrogate model.
 To maintain an acceptable level of accuracy in the surrogate models, we opt to train separate models for each distinct SCAM case.
 The underlying assumption is that the model should learn the different patterns present in various SCAM case locations.
 Given that the Saltelli sequence of samples provides a comprehensive representation of the entire parameter space, we anticipate the model to perform well across different parameter combinations.
 Furthermore, we will conduct ablation experiments on the hyperparameters during the surrogate model training process to determine the most suitable hyperparameters, leading to better training.